Erin Springs, Oklahoma

 Erin Springs is a town in Garvin County, Oklahoma, United States.
-The population was 87 at the 2010 census, a decline of 23.7 percent from the figure of 114 in 2000.
+As of the 2020 census, Erin Springs had a population of 89.

 History

 The town began in 1871, when Frank Murray, an Irish immigrant from Londonderry, built a home at this location.
 He later became a large landowner and cattle rancher, owning 20000 acre of land and 26,000 head of cattle.
 The community was initially known as Elm Springs, for a large elm tree that grew behind the stage depot.

 Elm Springs was renamed Erin Springs, in honor of Frank Murray's sister, Erin Westland.

 Geography

 According to the United States Census Bureau, the town has a total area of 0.2 sqmi, all land.